Xonshiz/Cab-Management-System---SalesForce-Project/README.md

 Btw, there's a login functionality and password reset functionality, which is done via apex class.
 Look for it in the code itself ;)

+#Notes

+Special thanks to our trainer `Mr. Shiv Shankar` for his help in writing some of these triggers and classes.

+The website's layout was ripped off of a template designed by `W3layouts`.
+You can find it [HERE](https://w3layouts.com/city-taxi-taxi-services-mobile-website-template/).

+I had to keep all the CSS, JS and jQuery in the VisualForce pages because it wasn't accepting the external file for some reason.